DFE-Digital/early-careers-framework/docs/source/ecf/schedules-and-milestone-dates.html.md

 #### 2021 cohort

-For participants starting their course on or before 1 December 2021, and who are expected to complete their training over 2 academic years, providers [should confirm the schedule](LINK NEEDED):
+For participants starting their course on or before 1 December 2021, and who are expected to complete their training over 2 academic years, providers [should have their schedule updated](/api-reference/ecf/guidance/#notify-dfe-a-participant-has-changed-their-training-schedule) by providers to:

 ```
  "schedule_identifier": "ecf-standard-january"